Time Saving Tips to Speed Up Your Job Search

 Strapped for time?
 Consider getting professional help writing or editing your resume.

 You’ll spend a bit of money for these services, but that’s going to worth the professional results.

 Have Your References Ready

 Have a list of three references including name, job title, company, phone number, and email address ready to give to interviewers.
 Print a copy of your reference list and bring it with you to interviews.
-Not sure how to do it?
-Here's how to create a list of references.

 Use Your Network